 - You can access FTB and CCS at the same time

-- Income thresholds and eligibility rules apply
+- Income thresholds and eligibility rules apply, updated for 2026-27

 - Annual supplements offer additional support

-- The 3 Day Guarantee is coming in 2026
+- The 3 Day Guarantee is now active

 - Papilio helps you make informed choices with confidence